ThyChristiansen/gallery/README.md

 ## Acknowledgement

 Thanks to Prime Digital Academy who equipped and helped me to make this application a reality.
-(Thank your people)

 ## Support